 Off Campus College (OCC) has information to help you make the most of living off-campus.
 OCC serves as a resource for both students who currently live off-campus, as well as those who are thinking off moving off-campus.
 Preventive measures such as being familiar with your lease, municipal policies, state laws, zoning, etc., will help you enjoy a trouble-free year off-campus.

 OCC offers many services including free legal clinics, information on transportation, computerized housing lists, lease review, and comprehensive advising on housing issues by staff members.
-Our office is located in the Nelson A. Rockefeller Center, Room 163.
+Our office is located in The Union, Room 208G.
 For more information stop in, call 777-2768 or continue browsing our site.

 While OCC does not make living arrangements for off-campus students, we do provide students with information on what is available.
 Students will then need to contact the landlords (or other students if searching for potential housemates) directly.
 For your convenience, and at your request, we will review your lease prior to you signing with a landlord free of charge.